 Cat Park / Parque El Gato De Tejada

-Three-ton bronze cat sculpture by the late Colombian artist named Hernando Tejada can be found in this park along with 15 other smaller one that had been painted by different Colombian artists.
+Three-ton bronze cat sculpture by the late Colombian artist Hernando Tejada can be found in this park along with 15 other smaller ones that had been painted by different Colombian artists.
 It’s a part of the municipal initiative in embellishing the banks of the Cali River.

 After the walk, we stopped by at Ancestral Saberes Y Conocimientos located next to the Cali River near the cat park.
-This shop also sells Empanadas, and with a variety of sauces.
+This shop also sells Empanadas and a variety of sauces.
 I had Lulada, a typical drink of the Valle del Cauca, especially in Cali.

 La Ermita Church / Iglesia de la Ermita

-This Gothic-style church constructed between 1930 and 1948 with the design similar to the Cologne Cathedral in Germany.
-It houses the 18th-century painting of the lord of the sugarcane – El Senor de la Cana which survived the strong earthquake happened in 1787.
+This Gothic-style church was constructed between 1930 and 1948 with a design similar to the Cologne Cathedral in Germany.
+It houses the 18th-century painting of the lord of the sugarcane – El Senor de la Cana which survived the strong earthquake that happened in 1787.

 Ortiz Bridge / Puente Ortiz